How to Reduce Sampling Bias in Research

 Online Researcher's Sampling Guide, Part 2:

-Among public pollsters, the year 1936 lives in infamy, because that year, the magazine Literary Digest conducted what remains one of the worst public opinion polls in history.
+Among public opinion pollsters, the year 1936 lives in infamy.
+That is because that year, the magazine Literary Digest conducted one of the worst public opinion polls in history.

-After correctly predicting the previous five presidential contests, the Digest decided to mail questionnaires to more than 10 million Americans asking who they planned to vote for in the 1936 presidential race.
-Based on more than 2 million responses, the Digest confidently predicted that Alf Landon would win the presidency with 62% of the vote.
+After correctly predicting the previous five presidential contests, the Digest mailed questionnaires to more than 10 million Americans asking who they planned to vote for in the 1936 presidential race.
+Based on more than 2 million responses, the Digest confidently predicted that Alf Landon would win with 62% of the vote.
 Yet on election day, it was Franklin Roosevelt who won in a landslide, leaving the Digest to wonder how it got the outcome so wrong.

 Because the Digest identified potential voters using telephone and automobile records, the people they sampled tended to be wealthy.
-Although wealthy Americans preferred Landon over Roosevelt, poor Americans favored Roosevelt by a strong margin.
-Undersampling poor people caused the Digest to get the outcome of the election completely backward.
+While wealthy Americans preferred Landon over Roosevelt, poor Americans favored Roosevelt by a strong margin.
+Therefore, under sampling poor people caused the Digest to get the outcome of the election completely backward.
+And, the Literary Digest's mistake illustrates how sampling error occurs when there's a mismatch between who participates in a study and the population researchers want to understand.

 What Are the Different Types of Sampling Bias?

-As the Literary Digest example demonstrates, sampling bias occurs when the range of people who can participate in a study is restricted.
-Several factors can lead to sampling bias.
+As the Literary Digest example demonstrates, sampling error occurs when the researcher selects a sample that doesn't accurately represent the target population.
+This often happens when the range of people who can participate in a study is systematically restricted.
+This sort of sampling error can occur in several ways.

-Whether or not sampling bias affects the interpretation of a study’s results depends on both how researchers gather their data and how they use the data.
-Generally speaking, behavioral scientists conduct three types of research.
+Whether or not sampling errors like those above affect the interpretation of a study's results depends on both how researchers gather their data and how they use the data.

-1. Descriptive Research: Descriptive research attempts to describe the frequency with which something occurs in a population.
-This may be a survey of consumer confidence, an opinion poll or a study to determine which brand of cleaning products consumers use.
+1. Descriptive Research: Descriptive research describes how often something occurs in a population.
+This may be a survey of consumer confidence, an opinion poll, or a study to determine which brand of cleaning products consumers use.

 2. Associative Research: Associative research looks for relationships between two or more variables (i.e., correlations).
 For example, a marketing team may look to see if their recent advertising expenditures are related to sales, a psychologist may investigate whether income predicts happiness, or an app developer may investigate whether features of its app are related to the time people spend using the app.